enitrat/cairo-runner-bug/README.md

 3. Implement smart contracts to manage voting and prevent double-voting.
 4. Store vote data on the blockchain to ensure transparency and immutability.
 5. Provide a user interface to create polls, vote, and view poll results.

+---

+## Submission and Review Process

+At the beginning of the training program, each developer should create a new branch in the project repository with a clear naming convention, such as `<developer_name>_challenge_<number>`.
+For example, if Jane Doe worked on Challenge 1, her branch would be named `jane_doe_challenge_1`.
+Throughout the week, developers can push their progress to this branch, allowing others to monitor and provide early feedback.

+When reviewing your colleagues' work, approach the process with the mindset of an audit.
+Carefully scrutinize the code for potential mistakes, security vulnerabilities, and areas where improvements could be made.
+Constructive criticism and suggestions for enhancements are highly encouraged.

+### Collaboration and Exploration

+We encourage developers to explore different tools and approaches during this training program.
+Feel free to collaborate and discuss your implementation with other team members.
+Sharing insights and learning from each other's experiences can be highly beneficial and lead to more robust solutions.

+### Alternative Projects

+The provided challenges serve as recommendations to help developers transition to Cairo 1.0.
+However, if you have a different project idea that you'd like to work on, please feel free to pursue it.
+Ensure that you share your alternative project with the team, so others are aware of your work and can provide feedback or collaborate as needed.